Louisiana Golf Cart Laws (2026)

 Overview

-In Louisiana, standard golf carts are not generally street-legal statewide; however, local governments can allow them on certain roads.
-State law (La R.S.
-32:299.4) lets parishes or municipalities designate specific parish roads or city streets for golf cart operation.
-To drive on those roads, the cart must have certain safety equipment (brakes, headlamps, turn signals, tail lights, brake lights, mirrors, etc.).
-The golf cart also has to be registered with the Louisiana OMV as an off-road vehicle and display a decal.
+In Louisiana, standard golf carts are not generally street legal statewide; however, local governments can allow them on designated roads.
+Louisiana R.S.
+32:299.4 lets parishes or municipalities designate specific parish roads or city streets for golf cart operation.
+To drive on those roads, the cart must have the required safety equipment, including brakes, lights, turn signals, mirrors, and reflective devices.
+The golf cart also has to be registered with the Louisiana OMV as an off-road vehicle and display the required decal.
 A valid driver’s license is required to operate it on public streets, and liability insurance is mandatory.
-Outside of these local allowances, you can’t drive a golf cart on public roads in Louisiana.
-Meanwhile, Louisiana law separately recognizes “low-speed vehicles” (LSVs) – which are 4-wheeled vehicles with a top speed between 20 and 25 mph that meet federal safety standards – and allows those LSVs on roads with speed limits of 35 mph or less if they are properly titled, registered, and insured.
+Louisiana separately recognizes low-speed vehicles (LSVs), which are four-wheeled vehicles in the 20-25 mph range that meet federal standards and follow separate title, registration, insurance, and road-speed rules.

 County & Local Rules